 - Gregory Anderson is an independent-minded American and pod-caster and founder of The NonPartisan Observer.
 He has produced the shows The American Electorate, The Political Independent, and an upcoming new podcast, Life in the Center!
 The latter will be released in 2022.

 - DeAnna Beachley, PhD, is a professor of History and Women’s Studies at the College of Southern Nevada, DeAnna is co-director of a Teaching American History grant and teaches American American Women’s Movement history.
-She is a humanities scholar and poet.
-DeAnna will highlight stories about the intersection of civics with the arts and humanities in creative and illuminating ways.
-We can learn a lot about humanity through how it views, relates to, accepts, and rejects civic knowledge and action.
+She is a published humanities scholar, visual artist, and poet.

-- June Klees, PhD, is a generalist historian at Bay College in Michigan where she strives to help others to see the value of civics and the social-behavioral sciences in everyday life.
-Many groups across the country, new and old, are striving to change American political culture and offer non-partisan opportunities for civics education and civic service.
-Our Unifying the Field through Awareness page offers an incomplete list of these types of organizations.
+- June Klees, PhD, is a generalist historian and educator at Bay College in Michigan, where she strives to help others see the value of civics, critical thinking, and the social-behavioral sciences in everyday life.
+She has developed history-related exhibits and has presented and published on topics tied to history and teaching.